 Each of the following guides assumes that you have a basic understanding of how the software works.
-Please see the Software for Creating Images page for more information on these programs and how to learn to use them.
+Please see the Design Software page for more information on these programs and how to learn to use them.

 Select the software that you will be using from the tabs.